miranovianti/GameIceOnlineAnalysisandPrediction/README.md

-# Game Ice Online Analysis and Prediction
+# Sales Analysis and Game Success Prediction at Ice Online Store
 Introduction

 Ice Online Store is a retailer that sells video games from around the world.
 There is data related to user and expert game reviews, genres, platforms, and historical game sales data available from open sources.